forgojs/forgo/README.md

 ## Reading Form Input Elements

-You can accesa and read form input element values with regular DOM APIs.
+You can access and read form input elements using regular DOM APIs.

 Like this: